 Bladder

 The bladder section will help technical readers make faster sense of report terms that appear in hematuria workups, CT urography, and pelvic imaging.
 Bladder findings are a good example of how anatomy, distention, protocol, and clinical context all shape interpretation.
+Future bladder concept pages should be explicit about public datasets too: some questions will have usable open resources, while others may have no clean public dataset yet.

 Likely first concept pages